mohpreetk/MemoryMaster/README.md

 - Different View types including table, cell, grid, transition etc.
 - Auto layout and accessible across all iphone types.

-A process-flow based approach used.
+Agile methodology used.
 Complete requirements documentation, process diagram and project presentation created before initial kickoff and regularly updated.
+Project requirements were presented to professor time to time and changes were made according to the feedback.
+Completed, reviewed and tested before the deadline.